 It seemed like the war of portable consoles could go either way, but it became evident after a couple of years that Nintendo was going to take the crown once again.
-While technically far superior to the DS, the PSP simply did not have enough quality software to keep mainstream audiences engaged, and even though the PSP had fairly robust multimedia capabilities for the time, its UMD media format never caught on due to its lengthy loading times, high costs and overall cumbersomeness.
-Rampant piracy eventually killed third-party developers’ interest in the PSP, and while the system sold relatively well in its lifespan it couldn’t compete with the DS once the latter came into its own.
+While it was technically far superior to the DS and had (still has) a dedicated community of fans and homebrew developers, the PSP simply did not have enough quality software to keep mainstream audiences engaged, and even though the PSP had fairly robust multimedia capabilities for the time, its UMD media format never caught on due to its lengthy loading times, high costs and overall cumbersomeness.
+While the system sold relatively well in its lifespan, it couldn’t compete with the DS once the latter came into its own.

 One of the issues that really hurt the PSP was the lack of a second analog stick.
 There was an overall lack of buttons, really (no L2/R2 or L3/R3), but only one analog stick meant that porting console games to the PSP or creating proper console-style experiences for the handheld was problematic since by this point everyone was using the second stick for camera control.
 Developers tried different control schemes to get around the issue, but none of them worked and PSP users often had to resort to an awkward claw grip to control the camera in 3D action games.

 When you get to the track, things are again very similar to Burnout 3.
-The main difference, aside from the downgraded graphics, simplified damage and visual effects, and lower frame rate (targeting 30 fps instead of 60, often dropping below that) is that there are only four cars in each race instead of six, making the races somewhat less hectic.
+Aside from the downgraded graphics, simplified damage and visual effects, and lower frame rate (targeting 30 fps instead of 60, often dropping below that), the main difference is the fact there are only four cars in each race instead of six, making the races somewhat less hectic.
 To be fair, the first two Burnout games also had four cars on the track and so did Road Rage in Burnout 3, so it’s not that big of an issue.
 The rest of the gameplay changes Criterion made for Burnout 3 carry over to Legends, so the focus is on Takedowns once again.

 The Eliminator and Road Rage modes make their return, as does Pursuit from Burnout 2.
 I’m not a huge fan of the implementation here, though; Pursuit now has the same medal system as the other events, so you have to eliminate the target car extremely quickly in order to win the gold medal.
-That’s fine and all, but in some Pursuit events it’s seemingly impossible to do enough damage in time unless you actually speed ahead of the target car, crash and hit them with an Aftertouch Takedown.
-To me, this feels very counterintuitive.
+That’s fine and all, but in some Pursuit events it’s seemingly impossible to deal enough damage in time unless you actually speed ahead of the target car, crash and hit them with an Aftertouch Takedown.
+This is somewhat counter-intuitive, to say the least.
 Occasionally, the targets even have other cars helping them.

 While it is commendable how Criterion were able to squeeze Burnout 3 onto a portable system in near-complete form, there are certain issues here that drag down the experience.
 Mainly, there is the visibility.
-Despite the fact the graphics look sharp and crisp on the PSP screen (sadly, my PSP-2000’s screen is dying, so there are ugly vertical lines all over), the screen is so small and the action is so fast it’s often very difficult to see what’s in front of you.
+Despite the fact the graphics look sharp and crisp on the PSP screen, the screen is so small and the action is so fast it’s often very difficult to see what’s in front of you.

 If you play on one of the later PSP models, you can connect to a TV and play that way.
-Unfortunately, the game (any game on the PSP, not just this one) appears in a very small window on the screen, so you need to use the TV’s zoom function or preferably a scaler like the XRGB-mini Framemeister (which is what I’m using) if you don’t want to squint too much.
+Unfortunately, the game (any game on the PSP, not just this one) appears in a very small window on the screen, so you need to use the TV’s zoom function or preferably a scaler like the XRGB-mini Framemeister (which is what I was using for these captures) if you don’t want to squint too much.

 As you might expect, though, blowing up a 480×272 image onto a large HD or 4K TV doesn’t look that great either, even with one of the best video scalers on the market doing a pixel-perfect 4x scale of the image (which, since 4x the PSP’s resolution is 1920×1088, cuts off four pixels from the top and bottom on a 1080p screen as you may notice in the screenshots).
 Visibility can still be an issue because you just can’t make out what’s up ahead.

-Furthermore, unless you’re using a PSP Go which supports PS3 controllers via Bluetooth (but lacks a UMD drive so you must buy games digitally, and as such you probably aren’t using a PSP Go), you’re still stuck using the PSP itself to control the game.
-As we established, that’s a quick and efficient way to give yourself carpal tunnel syndrome with a game like this that makes heavy use of the shoulder buttons.
+Furthermore, unless you’re using a PSP Go which supports PS3 controllers via Bluetooth, you’re still stuck using the PSP itself to control the game.
+As we established, that’s a quick and efficient way to give yourself carpal tunnel with a game like this that makes heavy use of the shoulder buttons.

-Burnout Legends has ad-hoc multiplayer over Wi-Fi, but I didn’t get to try that because I don’t know anyone else who owns a copy of this game (and even if I did, the PSP-2000’s Wi-Fi doesn’t seem to work with the encryption on my router so… yeah).
+Burnout Legends has ad-hoc multiplayer over Wi-Fi, but I didn’t get to try that because I don’t know anyone else who owns a copy of this game (and even if I did, the PSP’s Wi-Fi doesn’t seem to work with the encryption on my router and I am not disabling that just to connect an old handheld).
 If you do manage to find someone to play with and beat them enough times, you can unlock a handful of otherwise unobtainable “collector” cars.

 There is also a turn-based Party Crash mode just like in the console games, and a game sharing demo mode if you only have one copy of the game.
 But yeah, sadly I didn’t get the opportunity to test out the multiplayer.